 - Coach to Olympians, World Championship qualifiers, and six individual Top 10 finishers at Major Marathons (Boston, NY, Chicago).

-- Writer on the science of performance with two books, numerous print articles (including in Wired, Sports Illustrated, NY Magazine, and others), and a popular newsletter.
+- Writer on the science of performance with his latest book (Peak Performance), numerous print articles (including in Wired, Sports Illustrated, NY Magazine, and others), and a popular newsletter.

 - Lecturer in Exercise Science and Strength and Conditioning at St. Mary’s University (UK).

-- Media: has appeared on major TV (BBC, CNN, and more), major print media (The New Yorker, The New York Times, The Wall Street Journal, ESPN, National Geographic) and numerous radio shows and podcasts around the world.
+- Media: has appeared on major TV (BBC, CNN, and more), major print media (The New Yorker, The New York Times, The Wall Street Journal, ESPN, National Geographic, Wired) and numerous radio shows and podcasts around the world.

 He’s coached at every level, from High School to Professional, having coached: